 Alisa Stamps, MSS, LCSW

 You look in the mirror and see the "bad" traits.
 That you are not smart enough, not thin enough, not "good" enough.
 You realize these traits were projected there by someone else--a past partner, or maybe even a parent.
-You want to recover from perhaps a lifetime of emotional and narcissistic abuse but you don't know where to begin.
+You want to recover from perhaps a lifetime of narcissistic abuse and emotional pain but you don't know where to begin.
 I can support you in developing your inner strengths so that when you look in the mirror it will be your true self staring back at you.

 "Why not wake up this morning?"